sobanvuex/Tutorials/Poor-Man's-GTD.md

   }

   ...
 }
 ```

-** Repeat this step for each server you want to configure.
-That way any server will will act as a traffic director. **
+**Repeat this step for each server you want to configure.
+That way all of your servers will act as a traffic director.**

 ### Step 5 - Run a few tests